13798-mad/Car_Price_Prediction/README.md

+The price of card with respect to various car features is calculated with the help Multiple Regression,Ridge Regression and Lasso Regression

 This project focuses on predicting car prices based on various features using multiple regression techniques.
 Multiple regression allows us to explore the relationship between several independent variables (features) and a dependent variable (car price).

-Dataset

 The dataset used in this project is sourced from Kaggle.
 It contains information on various cars.